 Oral medication (propylthiouracil or methimazole) can usually bring hyperthyroidism under control within 6 weeks to 3 months.
 Larger doses will work more quickly, but may increase the risk of side effects such as skin rashes, nausea, loss of taste, and very rarely, suppression of blood cell production in the bone marrow and liver injury.
 These side effects usually go away when you stop taking medication.

-Symptoms of hyperthyroidism such as shakiness, increased heart rate, anxiety, and nervousness can be controlled by beta-blocker medications such as propranolol.
+Symptoms of hyperthyroidism such as shakiness, increased heart rate, anxiety, and nervousness can be controlled by beta-blocker medications such as propranolol or metoprolol.
 However, these medications do not directly affect thyroid function.

 Surgical removal of the thyroid (called thyroidectomy) may be necessary in rare cases.
 This usually leads to hypothyroidism, which must then be treated with thyroid hormone replacement for the rest of a person's life.

 People with Grave’s disease may need additional treatment for their eye and skin symptoms.
 In this case, selenium can be used for eye symptoms, and steroid creams or ointments can be used to relieve itching and hardness of the abnormal skin.
 Elevating the head of the bed and using eyeglass prisms may also help relieve eye symptoms including double vision.